 Vaccination is the most effective way to protect against infectious diseases.
 Vaccines strengthen your immune system by training it to recognise and fight against specific viruses.
 When you get vaccinated, you are protecting yourself and helping to protect the whole community.

-If you are eligible, you can book a vaccine appointment here.
+If you are eligible, you can call Reception to arrange the vaccination.

 If you do not hold a current Medicare Card you can access the Covid-19 Vaccine at a Respiratory Clinic (GPRC).